grzegorz914/homebridge-denon-tv/README.md

 ## Note
 * For homebridge-denon-tv versions 3.6.0 and above the minimum required version of Homebridge is 1.3.x.
-* If update to 3.15.0 need remove the accessory frome Home app and add it again.
+* If update to 3.15.0 need remove the accessory frome HomeKit app and add it again.

 ## Troubleshooting
 * If for some reason the device is not displayed in HomeKit app try this procedure:
    * Go to `./homebridge/persist`.
    * Remove `AccessoryInfo.xxx` file which contain Your device data: `{"displayName":"AV Receiver"}`.
    * Next remove `IdentifierCashe.xxx` file with same name as `AccessoryInfo.xxx`.
-   * Restart Homebridge and try add it to the Home app again.
+   * Restart Homebridge and try add it to the HomeKit app again.

 ## Features and How To Use Them
 * Multi Zone control.